ukhsa-collaboration/cherami/docs/dev.md

 ##### Decision logic

-The `should_run(sample_id: str)` method lets you implement decision logic based on sample metadata or other conditions.
+The `should_run()` method lets you implement decision logic based on sample metadata or other conditions.
 The default implementation returns `True` (always run).
 If you override it to return `False` for certain samples, the worker will skip those samples and call `on_skip()` instead of launching the pipeline.
 This is useful if you only want to run the pipeline for samples that meet certain criteria (e.g. run strep typing pipeline, only if > 5000 reads of strep).

 ##### Adding a new Pipeline